CMPT-276-SPRING-2025/final-project-22-vines/README.md

 ## Features

 - **AI-powered Plant Identification**: Upload photos to identify plants and learn more about them.
-- **Health Diagnostics**: Upload images of plants showing symptoms, such as yellow spots, for a health assessment.
+- **Health Diagnostics**: Upload images of plants showing symptoms, such as yellow spots, for a health assessment and how to import the current health status.
-- **Personalized Care Recommendations**: Get tailored care instructions based on plant species and health.
+- **Personalized Care Recommendations**: Get detailed care instructions based on plant species and current health status.
-- **Weather-based Care Adjustments**: Receive localized weather data and forecasts to adjust plant care routines accordingly.
+- **Weather-based Care Adjustments**: Receive local weather data and forecasts to adjust plant care routines according to it.